Introduction — Security Locks Get Better Over Time

 Summary: Using modern tools helps everyone, especially those who need accessible websites.

-1. Use modern web tools (ES6 modules, block themes) for new projects.
+2. Use modern web tools (ES2020 modules, block themes) for new projects — they have security features built in.

 What does this mean for you?